 Netmeter - version 113.
 If you have limited internet usage this program measures how much you have used.

 Netvisualize Bookmark manager - version 1.5.0.
 A favourites/bookmark manager that hides off the side of your screen.
 It can store 3 different browsers worth of bookmarks (Opera, IE or FireFox) or it can synch all of them.
 30 day free trial for the pro version included.
 I have used this bookmark manager for over 10 years.
 I love it!

 PDF split and merge - version 2.2.1.
 For splitting, merging or exploding (into individual pages) PDF files.

 PDF viewer - version 2.5.
 A far better PDF reader than Adobe's products.

 Pegasus Mail - version 4.72.
 One of the, if not the, best email programs on the internet.
 It is a very technical program and I have only used it for a short time but still highly recommend it.
 Go here for more info.

 Pixie Color Picker - does what it says - picks a color anywhere on your screen and gives you the RGB, HTML or hexadecimal code.

 Regseeker - version 2.57 build 2212.
 A program that cleans up the registry.

-Teamviewer 10 - version 10.
+Teamviewer 10 - version 14.2.
 Peer to peer networking where you can share your screen or pc with someone else securely or they can view your screen or remotely control your machine.
-Any later versions do not allow you to remotely install programs when doing things like software repairs or installations.
-Any version of Teamviewer after 10 is rubbish compared to this version.
-DO NOT UPDATE after this program is installed.

 ToneGen - version 1.01.
 A simple tone generator.
 Very effective for testing out salfegio tones and others.